March

 Weather permitting, we will have great views on this walk.

-We will descend via Graig Felen into Clydach.
+We will descend via Graig Felen into Clydach, joining the old, tarmacked rail route back to the start point.

 Toilets: None.